bernard-ng/travelly/README.md

-# flutter_learn
+# Travel App

-A new Flutter application.
+A new Flutter application. (learning)

 ## Getting Started